Sam Kutesa: United Nations General Assembly

 As Africa was due to hold the presidency of the sixty-ninth session of the United Nations General Assembly (UNGA), the African Union Executive Council unanimously chose him to be their candidate after the withdrawal of Cameroonian Foreign Minister Pierre Moukoko Mbonjo.
 His candidature was endorsed unanimously during the 17th Ministerial Meeting of the Non-Aligned Movement, held in Algiers, Algeria in May 2013.
 He was officially elected by the UNGA on 11 June 2014.

 Because Kutesa defended the discriminatory Uganda Anti-Homosexuality Act, 2014, human rights organizations felt his U.N. presidential position was not supportive of the values embodied in the U.N.'s Universal Declaration of Human Rights.
 A petition asked United States Secretary of State John Kerry to revoke Kutesa's visa and thereby keep him from assuming the role of president of the UNGA.
 The petition – which garnered over 15,000 signatures on Change.org – was written by Ugandan Milton Allimadi, editor of Black Star News.
 He highlighted Kutesa's support of the Ugandan anti-gay bill and allegations of corruption.
 In spite of protests and the petition, Kutesa became the president.

+Other controversies

+On April 27th 2025, social media was awash with pictures of an elegant church built by Kutesa in his home district of Sembabule.
+It had been built using over 3 billion Ugx (over 820,000 USD).
+At the opening ceremony of the church, Mr. Kutesa had revealed that he had built the church after surviving cancer of the throat, having spent 6 months under treatment in Germany in 2022.
+Many Ugandans, especially on social media sites like Twitter and Facebook, criticized the gesture as idiotic, emphasizing that he should have built a hospital instead, since he had to go abroad in the first place because the country has poor health services, and he should have been empathetic to poor Ugandans who cannot afford to fly to Germany in case they fall sick.

+Personal life

+Sam Kutesa was previously married to Jennifer Nankunda Kutesa, who died in 2002 due to a cancer-related disease, she also was a cousin to Janet Museveni.
+Together they had 6 children who include;